RMIT Research Excellence - Team Award

 - other contributions demonstrating esteem, impact or leadership beyond the discipline.

-Nominees should be aware that the Awards Panel may use information in ResearchMaster to validate evidence provided in nominations.
+Nominees should be aware that the Awards Panel will use information in ResearchMaster to validate evidence provided in nominations.

 Value of the award